 Almost from the beginning there seemed to be this weird phenomena going on.
-It seemed like the Pastor must have had a spy camera on my life because he’d talk about things I was thinking about or going through—sometimes with such accuracy, it would almost make me paranoid that someone was talking to him about me (maybe I should say squealing).
-How did he know what I was going through?
+It seemed like the Pastor must have had a spy camera on my life because he’d talk about things I had recently been thinking about or going through.
+I seriously thought He might be spying on me or having someone telling him about me.
+How did he know about me?

 Of course the Pastor didn’t know anything about me.
 He didn’t even know who I was.
 It was simply the power of the Holy Spirit speaking through his Words to me.
-When people have their hearts focused on God and expecting to hear from God, there is a presence of God and powerful things happen.
+When people have their hearts focused on God, expecting to hear from God, there’s a presence of God and powerful things happen.
 The Words of the Bible come alive!
 God speaks to you through them!
-Although I didn’t know enough to describe it this way back then, the Lord was speaking to me through the Pastor and the Bible.
+Although I didn’t know enough to describe it this way back then, the Lord was speaking to me through the Pastor and through His Word—the Bible.
 It couldn’t have been more real!

-The Holy Spirit is given to a person the very moment they receive Jesus as their personal Lord and Savior.
-At that moment, He lives within.
-He is like a divine translator.
+The Holy Spirit comes to live within each and every person who commits and gives their life to Jesus.
+The Holy Spirit is like a divine translator.
 When you are sitting in a church where the presence of God is present, the Holy Spirit will take what is being preached and speak to your heart regarding it.
 It’s often becomes like a private chat with Jesus.
 He, through the scriptures, speaks to areas of your life that are practical and relevant and so that you are challenged to become more Christ-like.
 The message is spoken to everyone present but the Holy Spirit takes what the Pastor is saying, and makes it personal to you and your life.
 He relates to your personality—to your needs, and within your ability to understand.

 This is the job of the Holy Spirit as described by Jesus.
 John 14:16-17 TLB and John 16:13 NLT say, “And I will ask the Father, and He will give you another Counselor, who will never leave you.
 He is the Holy Spirit, who leads into all truth.
 The world at large cannot receive him, because it isn’t looking for Him and doesn’t recognize Him.
 But you do, because He lives with you now and later will be in you… When the Spirit of truth comes, He will guide you into all truth…”

-The church is a vital part of how God speaks to you and teaches you.
+The church is a vital part of how God speaks to and teaches you.
 God often speaks through a Pastor or minister of the gospel to minister those things that are imperative to your life, your spiritual growth, and your transformation!
-It is just one of the ways and one very important place to hear the voice of God.
-I assure you I understand that not all churches are created equal, but attending one that is vibrant and teaches the Bible—God’s Word, is critical and worth seeking out.
-It is God’s will for you to go to and have a good church no matter what anyone tells you!
+It’s one of many important ways we begin to learn and hear the voice of God.
+I assure you I understand that not all churches are created equal.
+But, attending one that is vibrant and teaches the Bible—God’s Word, is critical and worth seeking out.
+If you ask God to lead you to one, I promise He will.
+It’s God’s will for you to go to and have a good church no matter what anyone tells you!
 That is what Hebrews 10:25 NIV says, “Let us not give up meeting together, as some are in the habit of doing, but let us encourage one another–and all the more as you see the Day (the day Jesus comes back) approaching.”

 This is a warning from the author of Hebrews that as we draw closer to the second coming of Jesus Christ (and we are much closer,) it will be more critical to be in church with other like-minded believers.